spiceai/spiceai/docs/criteria/definitions.md

 A throughput metric is calculated from the cumulative sum of `Ts` from every parallel query execution.
 This cumulative timing measurement is measured as `Cs`.

-A metric of throughput, measured as Queries Per Hour * Scale Factor, is calculated as: `(Parallel Query Count * 22 * 3600) * Cs / Scale`.
+A metric of throughput, measured as Queries Per Hour * Scale Factor, is calculated as: `(Parallel Query Count * Test Suite Query Count * 3600) / Cs * Scale`.

-## TPC-H Throughput Test Parallel Queries
+## TPC-H Throughput Test

+### Test Suite Query Count

+There is a baseline number of 22 queries in the TPC-H test.
+Some connectors may run less queries.
+For these queries, the Test Suite Query Count is reduced by the number of skipped queries.

+### Parallel Queries

 The following table defines how many parallel queries are required at a given scale factor for Spice throughput tests: